Showing posts with label Museum. Show all posts

 Question: Do you worry about charcoal polluting the colors?

 Answer: No, because my pastels are opaque.
 It will show through them as darker values so long as I don't blend too much.
 When using charcoal to draw, it's not so intimidating.
-It feels more free.
+It feels freer.

 She was using Great Americans for the softened areas because they are a lot softer.
 She said, "Sometimes they are too textured, so I take a Holbein to work it in a little, to put texture more in the foreground."
 As she continued, she said she was "painting in the negative—adding neutral around the flowers, for example, and using cloth to soften the transitions."
 Because time was limited, Christy showed an earlier study of the same painting she was demonstrating to illustrate how the process proceeded.
 She concluded that it is important to spend time on the drawing and that "color is the icing on the cake."